How To Plant Into An Existing Rock Wall – Step By Step Guide

 To help make things easier for you, we’ve put together some helpful tips on when to fertilize your fruit tree.
 We recommend using a high nitrogen fertilizer specifically designed for fruit trees.

-Fertilize in liquid or granular form using a spade or fork; applications should be made every two weeks during the spring and fall seasons when soil moisture is at its peak but not too wet.
-Consistency will ensure good growth and healthy fruits.
+Fertilize with a spade or fork in liquid or granular form; make applications every two weeks during the spring and fall seasons when the soil moisture is at its peak but not too wet.

 14. Benefits Of Fertilizing